Intelligent-Imaging-Center/HMILungDataset/README.md

 RawData - Contains the original HMI images taken from the HMI system and tumor labels provided by pathologists.

 ProcessedData - Contains HMI datacube (with SNV and SG) and labels with 4 types(background, non-cell, tumor cell, and non-tumor cell).

+Due to GitHub file-size limits, the sample data are provided as a multi-part archive.
+Please download all files whose names start with 'LUSC-3-8', then extract the first part to automatically join and unpack.

 In this Repo: